FOMO ALERT : FLAT 10% OFF * on ANY COURSE & 25% OFF on TWO COURSES FLAT10

 APIs don’t need a network for operation

-As you are now aware of the API interview questions asked for freshers, Now let’s move towards the advanced API interview questions.
-Get prepared for all the API interview questions, You never know.
+As you are now aware of the API interview questions asked for freshers, Now let’s move towards the advanced API interview questions, also check out the key role and responsibilities of an automation tester.
+Get prepared for all the API interview questions, You never know!

-Here are the API interview questions that should you prepare while appearing for the senior profiles.
-These API testing interview questions are asked mostly to test your knowledge and experience, so try to flaunt your experience here to impress the interviewer.
+Here are the API interview questions that you should prepare while appearing for the senior profiles.
+These API testing interview questions are mostly asked to test your knowledge and experience, so try to impress your interviewer by exposing your skill and knowledge.

 Q22.
 What is the basic process to test an API?
 Explain based on your previous experiences.

 Ans:- Here are the basic steps to follow to test an API –